-Finger Lakes Regional Prosperity Network (FLRPnet) (formerly known as TCAD Foundation) is a 501 (c) (3) nonprofit organization that was created by TCAD in 2013 to extend the capacity and reach of economic development efforts in Tompkins County and the greater Finger Lakes region.
+Finger Lakes Regional Prosperity Network (FLRPnet) (formerly known as TCAD Foundation) is a 501 (c) (3) nonprofit organization that was created by TCAD in 2013 to extend the capacity and reach of economic development efforts in the Finger Lakes region.

-Mission: Working to improve the economic condition of the region particularly of underserved and economically isolated people.
+Mission: Improve the economic condition of the region particularly of underserved and economically isolated people.

 Vision: Economic prosperity for the region.

-FLRPnet’s first major initiative is a regional business incubation program targeting the food-processing sector.
+FLRPnet’s first major initiative is a regional business incubation program targeting the food-processing sector, FoodBIP.

 The Finger Lakes Regional Prosperity Network hosted a one day forum to gain critical engagement for their rural wealth creation initiative.
 The forum brought together agricultural, business, economic development, non-profit, education, and government leadership from 12 rural counties of NY (Broome, Cayuga, Chemung, Chenango, Cortland, Ontario, Schuyler, Seneca, Steuben, Tioga, Tompkins, Yates).